 If necessary, initialize the data directory and create the MySQL grant tables.
-Windows distributions prior to MySQL 5.7.7 include a data directory with a set of preinitialized accounts in the mysql database.
-As of 5.7.7, Windows installation operations performed by MySQL Installer initialize the data directory automatically.
+Windows installation operations performed by MySQL Installer initialize the data directory automatically.
 For installation from a ZIP Archive package, initialize the data directory as described at Initializing the Data Directory.